Animal welfare: Non-government organizations

 Animal Welfare Institute (AWI): An American non-profit charitable organization founded by Christine Stevens in 1951 with the goal of reducing suffering inflicted on animals by humans.
 It is one of the oldest animal welfare organizations in the US.

 Canadian Council on Animal Care: The national organization responsible for overseeing the care and use of animals involved in Canadian Science.

 Canadian Federation of Humane Societies (CFHS): The only national organization representing humane societies and SPCAs in Canada.
 They provide leadership on animal welfare issues and spread the message across Canada.

 The Canadian Veterinary Medical Association: Brings in veterinary involvement to animal welfare.
 Their objective is to share this concern of animals with all members of the profession, with the general public, with government at all levels, and with other organizations such as the CFHS, which have similar concerns.

 Compassion in World Farming: Founded over 40 years ago in 1967 by a British farmer who became horrified by the development of modern, intensive factory farming.
 "Today we campaign peacefully to end all cruel factory farming practices.
 We believe that the biggest cause of cruelty on the planet deserves a focused, specialised approach – so we only work on farm animal welfare."

+FarmKind: Raises funds for animal welfare organizations working to reform or end factory farming (specifically, The Humane League, The Good Food Institute, Sinergia Animal, Dansk Vegetarisk Forening, Fish Welfare Initiative and Shrimp Welfare Project - all of which have been recommended by Animal Charity Evaluators.
+They function as a donation guide for those seeking to help animals as much as possible with their donations.